A Flight of Sparkle

 A friend and I were talking about mineral waters and discussing their differentiating qualities.
 He said, "You should have a tasting and call it A Flight of Sparkle."

-That was a pretty traumatic experience, and not wanting to ever feel that way again, I haven't been the invitation extender very often.
-But, I loved the idea of a mineral water tasting because while I thought myself a connoisseur, the truth is that tasting things one at a time over long periods of time does not afford the same ability to compare and contrast as a single sitting does.
+I loved the idea of a mineral water tasting because while I thought of myself as a connoisseur, tasting things one at a time with long periods between doesn't afford the same ability to compare and contrast as sampling in a single sitting does.

-The watercolor paper was taped off across the top and bottom, and I masked a small section in the center for the writing.
-I cut sparkle shapes out of the center masking then painted the paper with green and blue watercolor.
-Then I folded the envelopes and sewed the buttons on.
+I like the planning.
+For the invitations, watercolor paper was taped off across the top and bottom, and I masked a small section in the center for the writing.
+I cut sparkle shapes out of the center masking then dabbed the exposed paper with green and blue watercolor.
+I folded the envelopes and sewed the buttons on.
 I used my sewing machine to close the side seams, and I melted sealing wax over cooking twine with the tips dipped in candle wax to keep them from fraying.
 Last, I wrapped the twine around the button and considered them closed.
 The date, time and location details were on a separate card tucked into the top pocket of the envelope.
-They were mailed in black envelopes with planet stamps that had black backgrounds.
-The addressee was inscribed in neon pink gel pen.
+They were mailed in black envelopes with planet stamps on black backgrounds.
+The addressees were detailed in neon pink gel ink.

 I popped the invitations in the mail then followed up online, because while adorable, paper invitations are not quite as reliable as modern, real-time confirmation.
 I got eight waters from various countries: the UK, Norway, Italy, France and Germany.
 My favorite sparkling mineral water is Badoit, but I didn't have any for this occasion because the one place I know to buy it was out, and it's rare to find in regular grocery stores.
 My pal Abby loaned me her "party glasses."
-Everyone I invited came to my apartment and partook.
+Everyone I invited - all four of them! - came to my apartment and tested the tastes.

 I learned that I don't like Perrier nearly as much as I thought I did.
 And Gerolsteiner isn't the worst, like I thought it was.
 I liked St. Geron and Hildon best out of this group, with Pellegrino and Ferrarelle being good and at least widely available.
 The others were harsher, less pleasant to drink, for me.

 It was a fun art project because there were no expectations.
-I hadn't told anybody I was planning it, so there was no pressure.
-No fear of failure or disappointment.
 I just played around with my art supplies one day and what resulted were these fun party invitations.
 That is my favorite way with art, to have an idea with a purpose, but to be unfettered and free in the pursuit.